Thanks to your support, the Arms Trade treaty is now a reality!

 Now governments have the chance to change the arms trade for good, and if rigorously implemented this treaty will save lives.

-Once the ATT enters into force, the next major challenge will be to ensure the treaty – which sets new international law - is implemented robustly.
-We also still need to encourage everyone to sign up to the Arms Trade Treaty.
+Now that the ATT is a reality, the next major challenge will be to ensure the treaty – which sets new international law - is implemented robustly.
+We also still need to encourage every state to sign up to the Arms Trade Treaty.
 The more countries that sign and ratify the treaty, the better.

 What you can do